The employee value proposition is a positioning statement designed to share the primary reason why a person should “work for you”.

 - How do we develop skills and talents?

-Let’s say your company is a pioneer in the health care industry and is located downtown in the tallest building in the city and is filled with serial entrepreneurs and well-known scientists that love to work hard and have fun.
-Your research might tell you that your leadership:
+Let’s say your company is a healthcare technology firm and is located downtown in the tallest building in the city and is filled with serial entrepreneurs and well-known scientists that love to work hard and have fun.
+Your research might show that your leadership team:

 - values transparency and the ability to move ideas forward toward execution.